carrotsearch/run-queries/README.txt

 - Try running the software, it should display help on all available options. yarn node src\runrequests.mjs --help

+* Installation (python3 subfolder)

+- (you can use a python's venv (virtual environment) to install the dependencies)

+- python3 -m pip install -r requirements.txt --user

 * Request template file